rafaelh/CIPP-EU/EU-institutions.md

 It can be confused with the EHCR, which enforces Human Rights across Europe and some non-European countries.

-## European Data Protection Board (EDPB) / Article 29 Working Party
-Independant advisory body composed of representatives from the EU DPAs, EDPS and European Commission.
-Its opinions are not legally binding, but pre-empt how the insitutions of the EU will react.

-## European Data Protection Supervisor (EDPS)
-The EDPS regulates compliance with data protection law within the institutions of the European Union, but national DPAs may also have jurisdiction in such matters.

 Power Across EU institutions: